Yan Gomes Preview, Player Props: Cubs vs. Brewers

 Brewers Pitching Rankings

-- The Brewers have the top team ERA across all MLB pitching staffs (3.74).
+- The Brewers have the first-ranked team ERA among all league pitching staffs (3.73).

 © 2023 Data Skrive.
 All rights reserved.